Van der Pol oscillator: Forced Van der Pol oscillator

-where A is the amplitude, or displacement, of the wave function and ω is its angular velocity.
+where A is the amplitude of the sinusoidal driving function and ω is its angular frequency.

 Popular culture

 Electrical circuit involving a triode, resulting in a forced Van der Pol oscillator.
 The circuit contains: a triode, a resistor R, a capacitor C, a coupled inductor-set with self inductance L and mutual inductance M. In the serial RLC circuit there is a current i, and towards the triode anode ("plate") a current i_{a}, while there is a voltage u_{g} on the triode control grid.
 The Van der Pol oscillator is forced by an AC voltage source E_{s}.

 Author James Gleick described a vacuum tube Van der Pol oscillator in his book from 1987 Chaos: Making a New Science.
 According to a New York Times article, Gleick received a modern electronic Van der Pol oscillator from a reader in 1988.